Splash Pad Survey Collecting feedback until the end of September 2020

 Q: Is the splash pad open daily?

 A: Yes!
-The splash pad is open daily beginning in April and through September from 10 am to dusk.
+The splash pad is open daily beginning in April and through the end of September from 10 am to dusk.

 Q: Is the splash pad free to use?